bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

 The Pantula principle works as follows.
 It starts by setting $d = \verb|max_order| - 1$ and testing for a unit root on the $\Delta^{d} y_t$ series.
 The series for which the unit root null cannot be rejected are classified as $I(d+1)$ and subsequently removed from the dataset.
 In the next step, $d = d-1$ and the remaining series are tested and classified accordingly.
 Under the default \verb|max_order = 2|, this second round involves testing the series in levels and classifying them as either $I(1)$ (if the unit root null is not rejected) or $I(0)$ (if the null is rejected).

-The function returns a list with two elements.
-The slot \verb|diff_data| contains a matrix whose columns are $\Delta^{d_i}y_{i,t}$ with $d_i$ indicating the order of integration of the $i^{th}$ series $(i = 1, \ldots, N)$.
-This matrix is generated by the user-accessible function \code{diff_mult(y, d)}, where $\verb|y|$ is the original dataset and $\verb|d|$ is an $N$-dimensional vector indicating each series' order of integration.
+The function returns an object of class \class{bootUR} and \class{order\_integration} with two accessible elements.
+The slot \code{diff\_data} contains a matrix whose columns are $\Delta^{d_i}y_{i,t}$ with $d_i$ indicating the order of integration of the $i^{th}$ series $(i = 1, \ldots, N)$.
+This matrix is generated by the user-accessible function \code{diff\_mult(data, d)}, where \code{data} is the original dataset and \code{d} is an $N$-dimensional vector indicating each series' order of integration.
 It contains the same number of rows as the original dataset (since the default setting \code{keep_NAs = TRUE} in \fct{diff\_mult} is used), thereby indicating lost observations as missing.
 It can be tweaked if a practitioner directly makes use of this function.
-Note that the object of the input series (e.g.~matrix, data frame or time series object) is preserved for the differenced series.
-The output slot \code{order\_int} makes the vector \code{d} containing the found orders of integration available to the end-user.
+Note that the object of the input series (e.g., matrix, data frame or time series object) is preserved for the differenced series.
+The output slot \code{order\_int} makes the vector containing the found orders of integration available to the end-user.